fpantigny/piton/README.md

 The package `piton` provides tools to typeset computer listings, with syntactic highlighting, by using the Lua library LPEG.
 It requires the use of `lualatex` and won't work with `xelatex` nor `pdflatex`.

+It requires the use of LuaLaTeX and won't work the other TeX engines (xelatex, pdflatex, etc.).

 ## Installation